pranavmurali97/Project-Investigating-Fandango-Movie-Ratings/README.md

 # Project-Investigating-Fandango-Movie-Ratings
 Using Python and analysing the movie dataset, deducing the reason behind Fandango movie ratings and their differences year-on-year.
+Steps included isolating columns in need for our results, truncating the results, changing the goal of analysis and finally isolating the samples in need.
+Also, distribution graphs and frequency distributions have been carried out to further confirm the findings.